-The Village of Hartland, Wisconsin is asking the tough questions these days when it comes to vapor products and the FDA.
+The Village of Hartland, Wisconsin is asking the tough questions these days when it comes to vapor products, vapor laws, and the FDA.
 As Hartland’s Public Hearing Board met last week to discuss matters of public health and regulation, e-cigarettes were perhaps the hottest topic of discussion.

 Much like everyone else who’s been following the issue of the FDA and vapor products, Heartland’s board wanted to know: Why is the FDA not using common sense to regulate these products?
 In fact, Village Board member Ann Wallshlager asked exactly that.

 Tobacco vs Nicotine